 As a solopreneur, there are many reasons why you might have to be away from work for a while.
 Perhaps you have meetings with clients (or potential clients).
 Maybe you’re attending a blogging or business conference.
 Or, if you’re really taking good care of yourself, maybe you’ll be away for a few days for vacation.
 I’m a firm believer that whether you’re a blogger, small business owner, or you work in a corporate environment,

+Spring break is on the horizon, and maybe you’d like to take a little trip with your family.
+Wouldn’t it be great to unplug, relax, and just enjoy life for a while?
 But if you’ve ever taken time away, you know that it can be a bit stressful – both the being gone part and the returning after your time away.
 The good news is, it doesn’t have to be that way and that’s why today I’m sharing 5 tips to prepare for being away from the office.
 Keep reading!

 1) Clean off your desk.
 I can’t tell you how much better you’ll feel upon your return to the office if your desk is neat and tidy before you go.
 No one likes a chaotic, cluttered desk, and it’s especially not welcome on your first day back from time away.
 Making sure everything is in good order before you leave will make your first day back to work just a little bit easier.